Paris Charles de Gaulle Airport

-Charles de Gaulle Airport serves as the principal hub for Air France and a destination for other legacy carriers (from Star Alliance, Oneworld and SkyTeam), as well as an operating base for easyJet and Norse Atlantic Airways.
+Charles de Gaulle Airport serves as the principal hub for Air France, as well as an operating base for easyJet.
 It is operated by Groupe ADP (Aéroports de Paris) under the brand Paris Aéroport.

-In 2024, the airport handled 70,290,260 passengers and 466,543 aircraft movements, making it the world's fourteenth busiest airport and Europe's third busiest airport (after Heathrow and Istanbul) in terms of passenger numbers.
+In 2024, the airport handled 70,290,260 passengers and 466,543 aircraft movements, making it the world's fourteenth busiest airport and Europe's third busiest airport (after London–Heathrow and Istanbul) in terms of passenger numbers.
 Charles de Gaulle is the busiest airport within the European Union.
 In terms of cargo traffic, the airport is the second busiest in Europe, after Frankfurt, handling 1,914,681 tonnes of cargo in 2024.
 As of 2025, it was the airport served by the second highest number of airlines, after Suvarnabhumi Airport, with 105 airlines operating from it.

 Régis Lacote has been the director of the airport since 14 November 2022.

 Location

 Paris Charles de Gaulle Airport covers 32.38 km2 of land.
 The airport area, including terminals and runways, spans over three départements and six communes: